Is Twitch Safe For Kids? | Carrots & Cake

 Plus, it's a great opportunity to bond with your child and connect over something they enjoy.

-To help keep younger kids safe on Twitch, you can limit the age restriction on their account.
+To help keep younger kids safe on Twitch, you can limit the age restriction on their accounts.
 To do this, simply go to your account settings and select the "Parental Controls" option.

 This will prevent them from viewing any content that is not suitable for their age group.